vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "Your time is limited, so don’t waste it living someone else’s life." - Steve Jobs "Keep your eyes on the stars and your feet on the ground." - Theodore Roosevelt "Act as if what you do makes a difference.
-It does." - William James "You miss 100% of the shots you don’t take." - Wayne Gretzky "You only live once, but if you do it right, once is enough." - Mae West "Strive not to be a success, but rather to be of value." - Albert Einstein "Do not go where the path may lead; go instead where there is no path and leave a trail." - Ralph Waldo Emerson
+It does." - William James "You only live once, but if you do it right, once is enough." - Mae West "Strive not to be a success, but rather to be of value." - Albert Einstein "Do not go where the path may lead; go instead where there is no path and leave a trail." - Ralph Waldo Emerson